pytorch/torchtune/docs/source/tutorials/datasets.rst

         np.where(r_masks, CROSS_ENTROPY_IGNORE_IDX, rejected_input_ids)
     )

-To be able to use your custom dataset from the config, you will need to create a builder function.
+For a specific dataset that's easy to customize from the config, you can create a builder function.
 This is the builder function for the :func:`~torchtune.datasets.stack_exchanged_paired_dataset`, which creates a :class:`~torchtune.datasets.PreferenceDataset` configured to use a paired dataset from Hugging Face.
 Notice that we've also had